Verification of Unknown Dynamical Systems via Autoencoder Latent Space

 \section{Problem Formulation}

 Consider a discrete-time dynamical system:

-where $\px(k) \in \reals^{n_x}$ is a fully-observable, possibly \emph{high-dimensional} state, and $f: \reals^{n_x} \rightarrow \reals^{n_x}$ is a Lipschitz continuous, possibly \emph{unknown} function.
-Intuitively, System~\eqref{true_dynamics} represents an autonomous system operating under a closed-loop controller that may be partially or entirely unknown due to AI (black-box) components.
-An example is a robot navigating a room using a neural network controller that relies on LiDAR measurements and a desired goal orientation.
-In this case, $\px$ consists of both the robot's state variables and the LiDAR readings, making $n_x$ potentially very large.
+where $\px(k) \in \reals^{n_x}$ is a fully-observable, possibly \emph{high-dimensional} state, and $f: \reals^{n_x} \rightarrow \reals^{n_x}$ is a possibly \emph{unknown} function.
+Intuitively, System~\eqref{true_dynamics} represents an autonomous system operating under a closed-loop controller that may be partially or entirely unknown due to AI (black-box) components, e.g., System~\eqref{true_dynamics} can represent a system $s(k+1) = \mathtt{f}(s(k), \pi(y(k)))$ under observation-dependent policy/controller $\pi$ with input measurements $y(k) = \mathrm{o}(s(k))$, where $\mathrm{o}(\cdot)$ is some observation function of $s$, by defining $\px(k) = (s(k), y(k))$ as the stacked vector of $s$ and $y$.
+A grounded example is a robot navigating a room using a neural network controller $\pi$ that relies on LiDAR measurements $y$ and a desired goal orientation, where $\px$ is the stack vector of the robot's state $s$ and LiDAR readings $y$ necessary to reason about closed-loop system, making dimension $n_x$ potentially very large.